NetApp/trident/docs/kubernetes/operations/tasks/managing.rst

 .. code-block:: bash

-  ./uninstall_trident.sh -n <namespace>
+  ./tridentctl uninstall -n <namespace>
-  ./install_trident.sh -n <namespace>
+  ./tridentctl install -n <namespace>

-By default the uninstall script will leave all of Trident's state intact by not deleting the PVC and PV used by the Trident deployment, allowing an uninstall followed by an install to act as an upgrade.
+By default the uninstall command will leave all of Trident's state intact by not deleting the PVC and PV used by the Trident deployment, allowing an uninstall followed by an install to act as an upgrade.